SadNaRathnayake/SadNaRathnayake/README.md

 - 👋 Hi, I’m @SadNaRathnayake
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning html , css , javascript
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ^
-- 📫 How to reach me ...
+- 📫 How to reach me @
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 SadNaRathnayake/SadNaRathnayake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.